Biden suspends Trump-era oil and gas leases in Alaska refuge

 “We look forward to working with the administration on stronger action to correct this unlawful leasing program and preserve one of our nation’s most majestic public lands,” groups including Alaska Wilderness League and the Gwich’in Steering Committee said in a joint statement.

-An Alaska state agency won nine tracts at the sale, while small independent companies won two.

-The leaseholders, the Alaska Industrial Development and Export Authority, Knik Arm Services LLC and Regenerate Alaska Inc, were not immediately available for comment.
+Knik Arm Services LLC and Regenerate Alaska Inc, which each hold one lease, were not immediately available for comment.

-Leases were ultimately issued for nine tracts covering 430,000 acres (1,740 square kilometers), Interior said.
+Reporting by Doina Chiacu; Editing by Tim Ahmann, Alistair Bell, Aurora Ellis and Marguerita Choy

 Our Standards: The Thomson Reuters Trust Principles.